-PART 2

-HMO STANDARDS FOR BEDSITS AND/OR STUDIO ROOMS
+PART 2: HMO STANDARDS FOR BEDSITS AND/OR STUDIO ROOMS

-Application of this standard
+2.1 Application of this standard

-This standard applies to a property occupied by more than one household which is let as bedsits, studios (one room with a combined living and sleeping area with amenities exclusive to the occupier, usually within their letting), or any combination of these arrangements.
+This standard applies to a property occupied by more than one household which is let as bedsits, studios (one room with a combined living and sleeping area with amenities exclusive to the occupier, usually within the letting), or any combination of these arrangements.

 Tenants may have a room or number of rooms for exclusive occupation.
 In this type of accommodation, each occupancy is separately rented.
 There is often sharing of some amenities, for example WCs and washing facilities, between separate lettings.
-The Council does not permit the use of kitchens that are shared by occupiers of separate units/dwellings.
+The Council does not permit the use of kitchens that are shared by occupiers of separate units/dwellings in this type of accommodation.

-Room sizes for bedsits/studio rooms used as sleeping accommodation
+2.2 Room sizes for bedsits/studio rooms used as sleeping rooms

-Minimum room floor area where a kitchen is provided within the room
+2.2.1 Minimum room floor area where a kitchen is provided within the room